 - Not really, all the judges in the competition are experienced in the field of farming and really just want to know about you and your farming career or business.
 Many of our judges have entered competitions before and know how it feels to be 'on the other end'.

 - You may be surprised to learn that most of what the judges are looking for are the things you do every day in your farming lives!
-You just need to tell them about it and in return receive their valuable feedback.
-Take a look at our new video which will give you an insight into judging.
+You just need to tell them about it and in return receive valuable feedback.
+Take a look at our video which will give you an insight into judging.

 - You are allocated two hours for your on-farm judging.
 You might think two hours is a long time, but in reality it isn't!

 - Former entrants will tell you that it is beneficial to spend some time each week on your preparation for judging.
 This way, you start to feel more confident of your ability to give a good presentation and to ensure you are well prepared for judging.

 - Use the Judging Criteria to work through each section to put together a presentation for the judges.

 - Entrants receive written feedback from their judges.
 You may speak to your judges after the Regional Awards Dinner has been held.

 - In May of each year all the regional winners are judged by the national judging team to determine the overall winner and place getters at a national level.

 you would like to view any pdf files on this site, you will need the latest version of Adobe Acrobat Reader which is free to